King Henry I Family Tree & Biography 1068-1135

 In the last years of Henry’s reign, he was in constant conflict with his daughter who wanted Henry to cede power to her while he was still alive.
 Henry, who had married Adeliza of Louvain after the death of his first wife, hoped to beget another son and refused.

 King Henry I died on 1st December 1135.
-Although the nobles had sworn to support Matilda’s claim to the throne, Henry was succeeded by his nephew Stephen of Blois.
+Although the nobles had sworn to support Matilda’s claim to the throne, it was Henry’s nephew Stephen of Blois that was crowned King of England.

 Harvard Reference for King Henry I Family Tree: